 Non-motorised transport (NMT), which includes walking and cycling, is an important mode of transport within Cape Town's transport network.
 The City is committed to improving and promoting non-motorised transport to acknowledge and support the significant role it plays in Cape Town's transport system.
 Currently cyclists have access to at least 450 km of cycle lanes across the city, some of which are dedicated cycleways.
 Some cycleways have been coloured green to clearly indicate their location as well as the presence of cyclists to motorised transport.

-The Transport Directorate's NMT strategy aims to make Cape Town a city where all people feel safe and secure to walk and cycle.
+The Urban Mobility Directorate's NMT strategy aims to make Cape Town a city where all people feel safe and secure to walk and cycle.
 The aim is to extend the cycle network so that it is an integrated and continuous network within the integrated transport system.
 TDA's Integrated Public Transport Network 2032 sees NMT as the most important mode in the public transport network that must be promoted and accommodated in all aspects of design.

 Private cars are the dominant mode of transport in Cape Town and a high percentage of households depend on cars to get around.
 The Comprehensive Integrated Transport Plan 2013 – 2018 notes that approximately 1 228 450 people a day make use of private cars, and there are 789 099 private cars registered in Cape Town.